Maple-Hearts/Maple-Docs/docs/Rules/home.md

 ## Roleplay Rules
   - ### Quality
     - Please refrain from playing "money simulator".
-This can also come in the form of not interacting with other individuals and prioritizing monetary gains rather then interactions
+This can also come in the form of not interacting with other individuals and prioritizing monetary gains rather than interactions
     - Cop baiting is a great form of LQRP.
 This is where you purposefully attempt to bait Police Officers into a scenario without any RP behind it.
 Ex.
 Hitting a cop car to have them chase you to an ambush.
     - Refusing to respond to EMS may result in a kick from the server.
     - Strictly no salty and toxic behavior.
 Examples include repeated mag dumping into a downed body, playing loud music, screaming over the microphone, spitting and emoting on downed bodies, "Spinning till they don't wake up" and Twitter drama.